A visit to Corfe Castle, Dorset

 Hotels and B&Bs near Corfe Castle

-For our visit to Dorset we stayed in the historic town of Dorchester, as it has a fantastic central location for exploring the Jurassic Coast.
-However, this is about 20 miles away from Corfe Castle (about 30 minutes by car)
+For our visit to Dorset we stayed in the historic town of Dorchester, which offers a fantastic central location for exploring the Jurassic Coast.
+However, Dorchester is about 20 miles away from Corfe Castle, roughly a 30-minute drive by car.

 Mortons Manor